 - One-time Amendments (also referred to as Prospective Protocol Deviations)

 - IRB SOP 403: Amendments and Reports of New Findings

 Institutional policy and federal regulations require timely continuing review of ongoing research and reports of progress.
 For federally funded or regulated research this must take place at least once per year unless the approval letter indicates a more frequent review.
 The expiration date for IRB approval is provided on the Approval Letter and in the eIRB study workspace.
 For details of the continuing review reporting requirements, consult IRB SOP 304.

 When all human subjects research activity is complete, the study may be closed.
 A study closure request should be submitted in the eIRB system.
 Studies that are completed should not be allowed to simply have their approval lapse, they should be formally closed.

 Clinically Significant Findings

-All clinically significant findings including incidental findings must be recorded in the subject's medical record in accordance with the CHOP Office of Clinical and Translational Research Policy: Research Data in CHOP Medical Records.
+All clinically significant findings including incidental findings must be recorded in the subject's medical record in accordance with the CHOP Patient Health Record Policy.
 Recording the data in the medical record meets the requirements for records retention for clinical and research data.